 Over a century later, Kitui bares all the hallmarks of a metropolis in the making but its fabled ironsmiths are long gone or sadly relegated to the margins of extinction as old cultures got replaced by more ‘progressive’ ones.

-But as I was to quickly discover during my 4-day stay here, forging items from iron is not the only thing Kitui has to offer nowadays.
+But as I quickly discovered during my 4-day stay here, forging items from iron is not the only thing Kitui has to offer nowadays.
 The Kamba people have long found new preoccupations – Agriculture is one of them.

 Kalundu market in Kitui town opens its doors on Mondays when it is market day.
 An otherwise ordinary open-air market selling the usual farm produce one would expect from an arid area, Kalundu made news headlines back in June 2017 when Kamene Kakai, a resident here, tried to sell an owl at the market for KES 250 to raise money to feed her 5 starving children.